oracle/coherence-operator/docs/samples/README.md

    1. [Manage and use the Reporter](management/reporter) &#x2714;
    1. [Provide arguments to the JVM that runs Coherence](management/jvmarguments) &#x2714;

-Samples legend:

-* &#x2714; - sample is available for Coherence 12.2.1.3.x and above

-* &#x2726; - sample is available for Coherence 12.2.1.4.x and above

-* &#x2718; - sample has not yet been written or functionality not yet available

 # Troubleshooting Tips